43 Participants Needed

 The trial requires a washout period of at least 2 weeks from your first-line chemotherapy before starting the study treatment.
 If you are currently on any anti-cancer treatment, including chemotherapy, you will need to stop those medications to participate in the trial.

-What data supports the effectiveness of high-dose radiation therapy for pancreatic cancer?
+What prior data suggests that high-dose radiation therapy is safe for pancreatic cancer patients?

 ET